luqmancode/first_library/readme.md

 ## Installation

-You can install the library using pip:
+You can install the library using pip: pip install my_library